A mockup illustrating two posts in a feed: one is labelled as "misleading" whereas the one beneath it has a less severe label of "Stay informed".

 What It Is

-Any label or text directly pointing out that content is potentially misleading.
+Any label or text directly pointing out that content is potentially false based on fact-checker assessments

 Civic Signal Being Amplified